TanerKaragol/bcm_to_ks/README.md

 ```
 ## 3. Kickstart Configuration

-Create /var/www/html/ks/bcm.ks.
-This file handles the partitioning and image cloning.
-Password Encryption
+Copy bcm.ks here /var/www/html/ks/bcm.ks.
+Then modify it corresponding to your needs.
+For example disk device name, password.
-To generate the hashed password for the Kickstart file:
+For Password Encryption: To generate the hashed password for the Kickstart file:
 ```bash
 openssl passwd -6
 ```